Skyehunter13375/Spacetraders_Client/README.md

 - While I've been writing PHP and building tools for several years I'm still VERY new to these topics.

 # In theory:
-This project should be entirely portable and agent agnostic.
-TLDR: it CAN tie into anyone's agent data by just importing your own personal token during setup and off you go....in theory.
+This project should be entirely portable and agent agnostic...as long as you have a postgresql database on your machine and set up your tables exactly like I have in my sample schema files!

 I wrote this on a RHEL based system with no intention of making it interoperable with other distros or kernels since this is really just for me.